 This approach will keep COVID-19 cases away from Vaiola Hospital except for high dependency COVID-19 patients.
 The following wards/department are also preparing COVID-19 specific spaces:

 - Maternity

-- o Paediatric
+- Paediatric

-- o Medical
+- Medical

 - Surgery

 - Isolation Ward

 Furthermore a number of aged equipment from Operation Theatre and ICU will be upgraded and replaced with new equipment.